ax.plot

 Returns: A torch modelbridge with transforms set.

-ax.plot.pareto_utils.infer_reference_point_from_experiment(experiment: Experiment, data: Data) List[ObjectiveThreshold][source]
+ax.plot.pareto_utils.infer_reference_point_from_experiment(experiment: Experiment, data: Data) list[ObjectiveThreshold][source]

 This functions is a wrapper around infer_reference_point to find the nadir point from the pareto front of an experiment.
 Aside from converting experiment to tensors, this wrapper transforms back and forth the objectives of the experiment so that they are appropriately used by infer_reference_point.